Mulch and fertiliser

 - provide a home for plant-friendly insects and micro-organisms

-- retains up to 70% more moisture than unmulched soil
+- retain up to 70% more moisture than unmulched soil.

 Over-use of fertilisers can cause algal blooms and increase weed growth in our waterways.
 This disturbs the ecological balance for the animals and plants that live there.
 Native plants have evolved in nutrient-poor soils and do not need fertilisers.